FineasRobotics/driverless/README.md

 ### How to run
 1. Source the workspace.
-2. Run: `roslaunch simulation gazebo_simulation.launch`
+2. Run: `roslaunch simulation gazebo_simulation.launch model:=car` or robot.
-3. If the robot doesnt show up use `rosrun car_description tf_robot_odom_bridge.py`

-PS: To change models(car or robot) modify the model argument in 0_frt_common/simulation/gazebo_simulation.launch

 ### Send a goal using RViz
 Press 2D Nav Goal , hold it in the spot you want to send the goal, and turn it to the direction you want your robot to have when it reaches the goal.